We all look forward to spending Thanksgiving dinner with our families — which often includes our dogs.

 Other Thanksgiving dangers for dogs include turkey pop-ups, string, skewers, cellophane wrap, tin foil and plastic bags.

-Once the meal is over, place turkey bones in the garbage and remove the garbage bag from the room.
+Once the meal is over, place the turkey bones in the garbage and remove the garbage bag from the room.
+(It should immediately be placed in a garbage bin — where it can’t be accessed by pets or wildlife.)

 As a reminder, dogs and alcohol don’t mix either.